Generate inventory for third-party integrations

 Enable ClusterProfile sync

-After you the enable the ClusterProfile sync feature for a fleet, it automatically creates a cluster profile for each cluster in the fleet using the ClusterProfile API.
+After you enable the ClusterProfile sync feature for a fleet, it automatically creates a cluster profile for each cluster in the fleet using the ClusterProfile API.
 These cluster profiles are automatically created, updated, and deleted when changes are made to the fleet.

-gcloud container fleet memberships update MEMBERSHIP --location LOCATION
+gcloud container clusters update CLUSTER --location LOCATION

 --update-labels=fleet-clusterinventory-management-cluster=true